 In today’s fiercely competitive business environment, we cannot overemphasize the importance of an effective content marketing strategy enough.
-The last few years have, in fact, seen custom content development becoming the buzzword of digital marketing space.
+The last few years have, in fact, seen custom content development becoming the buzzword of the digital marketing space.

-A survey by CMI shows that over 85% of the marketers leverage content (blog posts, inbound links, social media, landing pages, etc.) to lead their business strategy, generate and close leads, and drive overall brand awareness.
+A survey by CMI shows that over 85% of marketers leverage content (blog posts, inbound links, social media, landing pages, etc.) to lead their business strategy, generate and close leads, and drive overall brand awareness.
 Statistics have also shown that the success of your organization largely depends on the quality of the content you produce and make available to your audience.

 Outsourced Content Development or In-House Content Development?
 Which is a Better Choice?

 While there is an undisputed need for relevant content regularly, the more pressing question that most business owners and marketers have today is whether to outsource the process of custom content development to people with expertise in the area or keep it in-house and leverage their own talent for the task.

 There is no right or wrong answer to this question.
 The best way to decide is by weighing the pros and cons of both, keeping in mind your own business structure, target audience profile and resources at hand.

 So, let’s dive in and compare the pros and cons of both these approaches.